-The Philly cheesesteak, on the other hand, is made on a long soft roll with thinly sliced or chopped rib-eye steak.
-The onions grilled along with your choice of American, Whiz, or Provolone cheese.
+On the other hand, the Philly cheesesteak is made on a long soft roll with a thinly sliced or chopped rib-eye steak.
+The onions are grilled along with your choice of American, Whiz, or Provolone cheese.
 Moreover, delicious as well.

 So, precisely what do a New Orleans Po'boy and Philadelphia cheesesteaks have actually in common?
-Their both sandwiches right!
-However, seriously these regional specialties they are best made in small mom and pop shops, as well as best purchased in their very own region, by local shops who take great pride in their cities “favorite" sandwiches.
+They're both sandwiches, right!
+However, thoughtfully, these regional specialties are best made in small mom and pop shops and purchased in their region by local shops that take great pride in their city's "favorite" sandwiches.
 Other than that their both unique regional sandwiches, loved throughout the country.

 As for the cheesesteaks, let's face it.
-Everyone loves a cheesesteak, and unlike the fancy Po'boy, it's not designed to be gourmet.
-It’s meant to be Philly!
+Everyone loves a cheesesteak, and unlike the fancy Po'boy, it's not designed to be gourmet, and it's meant to be Philly!
 While the Po'boy certainly offers a taste of Louisiana's deep culinary history.

 However, You decide.